Lunge mine: Combat record

-The weapon was used by the Imperial Japanese Army during the later stages of the Second World War in the Pacific Theater against American armour.

-The Intelligence Bulletin reported in March 1945 that United States forces met this weapon for the first time in Leyte Island, The Philippines, during the 1944 invasion.
-It also reported that "To date all attempts by the enemy to use the Lunge Mine against our tanks have met with failure" and rates it as "Perhaps the oddest of these antitank charges."
+The lunge mine was used by the Imperial Japanese Army during the later stages of World War II in the Asiatic-Pacific Theater against American armour.
+The Intelligence Bulletin reported in March 1945 that United States forces met the weapon for the first time in Leyte Island, The Philippines, during the 1944 invasion.
+It also reported that "to date all attempts by the enemy to use the Lunge Mine against our tanks have met with failure" and rates it as "perhaps the oddest of these antitank charges."

-In Vietnam, it became an icon of the First Indochina War, specifically the Battle of Hanoi, during which a Platoon Leader named Nguyen Van Thieng tried to use it; however, the bombs failed to explode.
-In the end, he was killed in action.
+In Vietnam, the lunge mine became an icon of the First Indochina War, specifically the Battle of Hanoi, during which a platoon leader named Nguyen Van Thieng tried to use it; however, the bomb failed to explode.
+In the end, Van Thieng was killed in action.